JavaScript

 }

-• It is compared with each case value.
+• expression is evaluated once and compared against each case value.

 let day = 3;